sumiya-kuroda/measurePSF/README.md

 Requires the Curve-Fitting Toolbox, the Image Processing Toolbox, and the Stats Toolbox.
 The MATLAB Report Generator is needed if you want to make PDF reports.
-It is known to work with ScanImage Basic 2020 to 2022.
+It is known to work with ScanImage Basic 2020 to 2022.\
+Power automated measurements require the Instrument Control Toolbox.
+You should also install NI VISA.

 ## Known Obvious Issues
 Please see the [list of known obvious issues](https://github.com/SWC-Advanced-Microscopy/multiphoton-qc/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22known%20obvious%20issues%22) before using the software.